 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

-The Cradle of the Khmer-mon Civilzation
+The Cradle of the Khmer-Mon Civilzation

-THE EXPLOIT OF KING BHAVAVARMAN
+THE EXPLOIT OF WATER CHENLA

 The Mon's Account of King Bhavavarman

 We have argued that King Bhavavarman was actually the leader of the Chenla pact and his exploit was so extensive that no part of Funan was spared from his attack.
 His victory by all means allowed the Chenla Clan to promote the Vishnuite Cult back to a new high.
 By driving away the late Funanese court off the mainland, Bhavavarman imposed his Vishnuite zeal that changed the Menam Valley into becoming the Raman country.
 It is thus not a coincidence that the Mon people had a rich collection of his exploit.
 A passage of a Mon chronicle (Khmer-Kham: Chatra Premridi) attributed the founding of cities in the Menam Valley to king Pya kalavannatisaraja of Takkasila MahaNagara.

 In 1002 of Budhhist Sakaraja (459 AD), the king Pyakalavannatisaraja, son of Pya Kakaphaktra, ruled over Takkasila Mahanokor.
 He commissioned his court to build the city of Lavo, taking 19 years to finish.
 After it was done, he commissioned the Pya to build other cities all over the places.
 They went on (to build) Dvarapuri, Santanaha, AChe, Kusamati ...